rust-lang/rust/doc/rust.md

 single port.
 In other words, channels and ports exist in an N:1 relationship, N channels to 1 port. ^[It may help to remember nautical terminology when differentiating channels from ports.
-Many different waterways -- channels -- may lead to the same port.}
+Many different waterways -- channels -- may lead to the same port.]

 Each port and channel can carry only one type of message.
 The message type is encoded as a parameter of the channel or port type.
 The message type of a channel is equal to the message type of the port it is bound to.
 The types of messages must satisfy the `send` built-in interface.

 Messages are generally sent asynchronously, with optional rate-limiting on the transmit side.
-A channel contains a message queue and asynchronously sending a message merely inserts it into the sending channel's queue; message receipt is the responsibility of the receiving task.
+Each port contains a message queue and sending a message over a channel merely means inserting it into the associated port's queue; message receipt is the responsibility of the receiving task.

 Messages are sent on channels and received on ports using standard library functions.